cogniteam/cognitao_ros/README.md

 C++11 support, ROS.

 ## RosDataSource
-In your node- use the RosDataSource structer.
+For the worldM<odel ROS interface- use the RosDataSource when initializing the World Model.
 ```
 WM::init(new RosDataSource(argc, argv));
 ```

-The RosDataSource object listening to topic called "/wme/out".
+The RosDataSource object listens to a topic called "/wme/out".
-When someone publish event to this topic, the RosDataSource get the message and set the key-value parameters.
+When someone publishes an event to this topic, the RosDataSource gets the message and sets the key-value parameters.
 To publish via terminal:
 ```
 rostopic pub /wme/in dm_ros/EventMsg '{key: COIN, value: ENT}'